Archive for June, 2021

 Chapter 45

-Nine months later, you were in your mother’s house.
+A few months later, you were in your mother’s house.
 Your father came every week to visit.
-As you become stronger, he says you should return to the U.S.
+As you became stronger over the following months, he says you should return to the U.S.

 Chapter 46